asuman315/asuman-sounds/README.md

 ## GETTING STARTED

-- To clone the repository, navigate to the directory where you want the cloned directory.
+- To clone the repository, open the folder where you want the cloned/copied project in vs code.
 - Paste `git clone https://github.com/asuman315/asuman-sounds` into the terminal.
 - Press enter to create your local clone/copy.
 - Run `cd asuman-sounds`